joheri1/project-portfolio/my-portfolio/README.md

 1. I would create a component for Bio containing the profile image, header, body text, and the social icons/links.
 This component could then be used in both the Hero and Footer sections.
 I noticed this while working with the Footer, because I more or less were copying and pasting from the Hero section.
 2.

+### A few useful sources in this project:
+- For the borders between the columns in the Skills text section I found this [Code Pen](https://codepen.io/brendanfalkowski/pen/Mwrywj) and modified it in [My Code Pen](https://codepen.io/joheri1/pen/qBeKLVL).
+- For the card effect, I found this [CodePen](https://codepen.io/william-goldsworthy/pen/JzVajj) and modified it in [My Code Pen](https://codepen.io/joheri1/pen/GRVxByV)